Account settings and security

 * **HEAD**: Ideal for quick availability checks.
 Retrieves only headers, saving bandwidth and processing time, perfect for frequent checks on large websites.

 * **GET**: The standard choice for most monitoring.
-Gets the full page content, allowing you to verify text content and properly test APIs content or websites that do not support HEAD requests.
+Gets the full page content, allowing you to verify text content and properly test API content or websites that do not support HEAD requests.

-* **OPTIONS**: Useful for checking API configuration and CORS policies without triggering data changes.
+* **OPTIONS**: For checking API configuration and CORS policies without triggering data changes.
 Great for testing API availability without actually using it.

 ### User agent